-That said, it still bears keeping in mind that for now, and the conceivable future, diligence and caution are good practice in dealing with packages that you’re either shipping or receiving.
+That said, it still bears keeping in mind that for now, and the conceivable future, diligence, and caution are good practices in dealing with packages that you’re either shipping or receiving.
 The likelihood of catching the virus from a shipped item is extremely unlikely, but never zero.

 The New Normal of Shipping Disruption

-As if that wasn’t enough, is the precedent set by the E-Commerce giants such as JD, Amazon and Alibiba, which have invested billions to build their own sophisticated supply chains, making the last mile shorter and reducing delivery times.
+As if that wasn’t enough, is the precedent set by the E-Commerce giants such as JD, Amazon, and Alibaba, which have invested billions to build their own sophisticated supply chains, making the last mile shorter and reducing delivery times.
 This ‘prime-ification’ despite pandemic precaution has created consumer expectations that are nigh impossible to achieve if you’re not one of the big guys.

 For brands this means a choice: